 The “what-you-see-is-what-you-get” (WYSIWYG, pronounced WHIZ-ee-wig) interface of WordPress with Themify is quite straightforward and extremely intuitive to navigate, giving me confidence that when I inevitably transition my webmaster responsibilities to someone else in the congregation, the changeover will go smoothly, regardless of the person’s technical aptitude.
 In the meantime, I couldn’t be happier with RJ Web Builder 3.0 on WordPress and how it works!

-To learn more about RJ Web Builder 3.0 on WordPress, including how your congregation can use it to build a website, a benefit of URJ membership, contact Joel Emerman, the URJ’s web producer.
+To learn more about RJ Web Builder 3.0 on WordPress, including how your congregation can use it to build a website, a benefit of URJ membership, contact Joel Emerman, the URJ’s congregational websites manager.